-Maybe you are like me and you swell up like Will Smith in the movie “Hitch” whenever you get stung by a bee or wasp.
-Technically, we are all allergic to bee stings, but some of us are really allergic to them.
+Maybe you are like me, and you swell up like Will Smith in the movie “Hitch” whenever you get stung by a bee or wasp.
+Technically, we are all allergic to bee stings, but some of us are allergic to them.
 Some of us (about 3-4% of the population) are so allergic to them that we could die if we get stung!
-Either way, even if you are not the fatally allergic type, none of us enjoy getting stung, so let’s walk through a few simple things that you can do to avoid it.
+Either way, even if you are not the fatally allergic-type, none of us enjoy getting stung, so let’s walk through a few simple things that you can do to avoid it.

 So, before getting into it, I want to mention that if you have a Honey Bee hive, don’t kill it.
-Honey Bees are dying off in huge numbers and nobody really knows why.
-They are protected and you can only kill them if they pose a threat to you.
+Honey Bees are dying off in huge numbers, and nobody knows why.
+They are protected, and you can only kill them if they pose a threat to you.
 For example, an area of high traffic near a doorway would be considered a threat.
 We want to keep Honey Bees because they are good for the environment, so be sure to identify what you have (Honey Bee, Yellow Jacket, etc.) before getting started.
-Click here for help in identifying what it is.

 Next, we are ready to get the job done.
 If you are going to do this yourself, you should probably know that it is always better to call in the professionals.
 If you have a large active hive, I would not recommend trying to take it down by yourself, but if you want to do it, here is what you need to know.

 Get the right pest spray

 I don’t think there is anything that is going to work great over-the-counter, but if you need something, I would recommend getting two things.
 First, grab something that has some knockdown to it.
 This would be something in an aerosol can that can shoot long distances.
 Second, I would get a type of spray that has some residual.
 Look for a product that has “Bifenthrin” as the active ingredient.
 Ortho Home Defense might be a good option here.

 Do it in the morning or at night